 Productivity as VALUE

 I read it all the time that people write how productive their day was and they get likes and thumbs-up for that.
-I catch myself saying to myself at the end of the day that this was a productive day and that I (should) feel proud and happy.
-But it’s not just the individual: So many companies think productivity-driven and place productivity above all other values.
+I catch myself saying to myself at the end of the day that this was a productive day and that I “should” feel proud and happy.
+And when I look around: In so many places, and especially in the work environment, people think productivity-driven and set productivity above all other values.
 The pressure to perform and produce is inherent and everywhere.

 Productivity as WORTHINESS

-I am really surprised how many young women have a problem with winding down
+I am really surprised how many women have a problem with winding down

-I am really surprised by how many women I am following on Instagram – women living a conscious lifestyle, having their dream and mindful businesses, appearing to have it all, and, in my eyes, being in the Zen with themselves all the time – have a problem with winding down, with pausing and taking a break from doing and being productive.
+I am really surprised by how many women I read and hear about – women living a self-acclaimed conscious lifestyle, having their dream mindful businesses, appearing to have it all, and, in my eyes, being in the Zen with themselves all the time – they have a problem with winding down.
+They admit having a problem with pausing and taking a break from doing and being productive.
 To tell the truth, I was kind of shocked to hear this.
-These gorgeous, intelligent, empowered women are running and running, producing and producing – and here and there they are opening up and admit that they need a break.
+These gorgeous, intelligent, empowered women are running and running, producing and producing – and here and there they are opening up, ready to admit that they need a break.
 That they have a weak spot when it comes to slowing down and just doing nothing for a couple of weeks.

 I mean – how?
 Why?

 To me it’s a clear sign that our society is still way too productivity-centred, and that’s why we so often – unconsciously or not – connect productivity to our own worth.
-If we’re not doing and producing results, we’re nothing. – Honestly, this can only be total BS.
+If we’re not doing and producing results, we don’t feel well. – Honestly, this can only be total BS.

 What are you truly looking for?